 The SSIH requirement focuses on the social, structural, and institutional hierarchies that impact historically disadvantaged people.
-In general, it must grapple with issues about people, structures, or institutions impacting people in ways that are relevant for computer science.
+In general, it must grapple with issues about people, structures, or institutions impacting people in ways that are relevant for the student.

 Students concentrating in Computer Science satisfy the SSIH requirement by completing the following three steps.
 This requirement must be fulfilled by the end of the student’s junior year.

 - The student will, in consultation with his/her academic advisor, identify a course from any department that addresses relevant SSIH issues.
 The student should register for that course and CS 200: Social, Structural, and Institutional Hierarchies, which is a zero credit bookkeeping course.
 Any course listed in this spreadsheet has been approved previously and will automatically be approved, but many courses not listed on the spreadsheet are likely to also be approved.